mountyli/mountyli.github.io/_posts/2020-12-30-test for new post.md

 ---
 layout: post
 author: Mounty
-tag: 数论
+category: other
 tag: 整除
 ---
-just for test
+just for test, category other